 Meanwhile Konibodom Police in the northern Sogd Region has opened a criminal case against Mujibahon Isanova, a local Jehovah's Witness.
 They did not explain what crime she is alleged to have committed.
 On 11 December police presented her a written summons for questioning (see by Forum 18).
 She did not go to the police.

 Trouble began for Isanova and her eight year-old son in mid-November.
 On 20 November Lolakhon Turakulova, her son's class teacher, called the boy "a 'terrorist', 'traitor', and an 'enemy of the State' in front of the entire class" for not singing Tajikistan's national anthem and not wearing the school tie with the state symbols, Isanova complained to Forum 18.
 The school principal and the director of studies supported the teacher in her actions.
 Isanova complained about this bullying of her son (see forthcoming F18 News article).

-Jailed Pastor will not further appeal his sentence
+Jailed Pastor will not further appeal against his sentence

 Jailed prisoner of conscience Protestant Pastor Bakhrom Khasanovich Kholmatov (born 20 July 1975) has decided not to appeal further against his conviction and jailing.
 Family and friends "asked him to appeal against his sentence, but he told his family that he will not do so because he already appealed once with no success," a Tajik Protestant Christian from outside the country, who wished to remain unnamed for fear of state reprisals, told Forum 18 on 14 December.

 "Bakhrom doesn't believe that the authorities will change their decision," the Protestant added.
 "He intends to serve the rest of his term without appealing further."